Hands-on: Apple’s $300+ Magic Keyboards turn iPad Pros into business laptops

 6. You have other options

 There are other ways to turn an iPad into a laptop, but none is exactly like the Magic Keyboard.
 Logitech’s $149 Combo Touch just became available for the seventh-generation iPad, iPad Air 3, and discontinued 10.5-inch iPad Pro, giving budget-conscious users a very nice all-in-one case, keyboard, and trackpad.
 Combo Touch looks and works much like Microsoft’s $99-$129 Type Covers for $399 Surface Go tablets, enabling iPads to compete in the sub-$500 convertible tablet space without forcing Apple to produce low-margin accessories.
+Critically, Combo Touch has the full row of shortcut keys Magic Keyboard lacks, and may also have some multi-touch trackpad advantages, as well.

 iPad Pro owners can also consider Logitech’s $179-$199 Slim Folio Pro keyboard case, which lacks the trackpad — and therefore doesn’t deliver anything different in experience from what iPad Pro users had two years ago.
 This is a very nice accessory in terms of build quality and features, but if you’re looking to use your iPad for work, the lack of a trackpad will be a major limiting factor.